FernandoDoming/dcs-havechips/readme.md

 ### **Goals**

-**Templating system** enables creating different scenarios using DCS Mission Editor
+**Templating system** enables creating different scenarios using DCS Mission Editor.

 *   Easy to customize player planeset, weaponset
     Player planeset and weapons configuration is done ONE place in editor, no need to configure individual bases/FARPS